xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - DetectionOutput
       -
     * - Dropout
-      - Not needed for inference
+      - Not needed for inference.
     * - Eltwise
       -
     * - Flatten